Trading Limit Management

 - Cash funds in EUR and GBP

-- Bank Guarantee in EUR and GBP (Guarantors have to fulfil the ECC minimum requirements, for further information please refer to Bank Guarantees as Collateral)
+- Bank Guarantee in EUR and GBP (by ECC approved guarantors and using ECC approved bank guarantee wording template for DCP CM.
+For further information please refer to Bank Guarantees as Collateral)

 |SMSS Collateral Management||Description|